Interpol issues red notice for Terra co-founder Do Kwon

-SEOUL - South Korea said Interpol requested law enforcement worldwide to locate and arrest Terraform Labs co-founder Do Kwon, who faces charges related to the US$60 billion (S$86 billion) wipeout of cryptocurrencies he created.
+SEOUL - South Korea on Monday said Interpol has requested law enforcement worldwide to locate and arrest Terraform Labs co-founder Do Kwon, who faces charges related to the US$60 billion (S$86 billion) wipeout of cryptocurrencies he created.

-Prosecutors in Seoul said on Monday in a text message that the international police organisation has issued a red notice for Kwon, the latest inglorious chapter of a US$2 trillion rout in digital assets that exposed hugely risky practices.
-Neither Interpol nor Kwon immediately replied to e-mails seeking comment.
+Prosecutors in Seoul said in a text message that the international police organisation has issued a red notice for Kwon, in the latest inglorious chapter of a US$2 trillion rout in digital assets that exposed hugely risky practices.
+Neither Interpol nor Kwon replied to e-mail seeking their comment.

 South Korean officials have accused Kwon and five others of crimes including breaches of capital markets law.

-Kwon earlier this year moved from South Korea to Singapore, where his now collapsed Terraform Labs had a base, but his location became unclear after Singapore police on Sept 17 said he was no longer there.
+Kwon earlier this year moved from South Korea to Singapore, where his now collapsed Terraform Labs had a base, but his location became unclear after Singapore police on Sept 17 said he was no longer in the country.
 Prosecutors subsequently stepped up their efforts to find him.

 Terraform Labs was behind the TerraUSD algorithmic stablecoin and its sister token Luna.
 Both coins imploded in May and sparked huge losses in crypto markets, which were already reeling from tightening monetary policy.